influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/guides/migration.md

 InfluxEnterprise Cluster.
 </dt>

 In addition, please refrain from creating a Global Admin user in the InfluxEnterprise Web Console before implementing these steps.
-If you’ve already created a Global Admin user, contact support at <enterprise-beta@influxdb.com>.
+If you’ve already created a Global Admin user, contact support.

 ## Modify the /etc/hosts file